 The NADP Site Selection and Installation Manual must be consulted when selecting the location for an NADP monitoring station.
 Sites are classified based on the population density within 15 kilometers (km) of the site.
 Exceptions to siting criteria require approval of the Network Site Liaison and the QA Manager.
-All sites shall endeavour to meet NADP siting criteria on a continual basis.
+All sites shall endeavor to meet NADP siting criteria on a continual basis.
 Compliance with siting criteria is documented as part of the Site Systems and Performance Survey program.
+The NADP Siting Criteria were amended in 2022.
+The current Site Selection and Installation Manual can be found at https://nadp.slh.wisc.edu/siteops/new-site/.